FRIENDS OF NORTH CREEK FOREST

 • Supporters

-Welcome to Emily Heston!
-She is Friends of North Creek Forest's new Education Manager and has a passion for environmental education.
+Meet Emily Pearson!
+She is the Friends of North Creek Forest's Education Manager and has a passion for environmental education.
 Emily earned a bachelor's degree from Washington State University with honors and distinction in Wildlife Ecology and Conservation Science as well as a minor in Forestry.

 She loves working with people and helping them connect to their natural environment through hands-on experiences; she firmly believes those experiences are key to creating good stewards in our communities, a value that drew her to Friends of North Creek Forest.